Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

-Because the measured sample is polycrystalline, the magnetic field is not along a specific crystallographic direction and the spin-flop transition is spread out, leading to a slow evolution within the sample and a mixture of magnetic phases.
-Therefore, the best refinement models above 1.6~T involve both the antiferromagnetic $P_{C}bam$ magnetic phase and a ferromagnetic \textbf{k}~=~\textbf{0} structure with moments along the crystallographic $c$ axis.
+The best refinement models above 1.6~T involve both the antiferromagnetic $P_{C}bam$ magnetic phase and a ferromagnetic \textbf{k}~=~\textbf{0} structure.
+Using the simplest model ($Cm'm'm$ symmetry) allows us to track the evolution of the magnetic structure of \LCC\ at magnetic fields greater than 1.6~T by refining the data with contributions from the $P_{C}bam$ antiferromagnetic structure and the $Cm'm'm$ ferromagnetic structure.
 The moment is constrained to be equal in the two magnetic phases when both are refined.
-The full $Q$ range refinements for the 2.5, 3.5, 4.5, and 5.5~T data are shown in Fig.~S5 \cite{supplement}.
-Fig.~\ref{fig:unit_cells} shows both magnetic unit cells along with the nuclear cell.
-The ferromagnetic structure has $Cm'm'm$ symmetry (BNS no. 65.485).
-This maximal magnetic space group only allows a Co$^{2+}$ moment along $c$.
+The full $Q$ range refinements for the 2.5, 3.5, 4.5, and 5.5~T data are shown in Fig.~S4 \cite{supplement}.
+Table~\ref{tab:refinements} contains the refined phase fractions of the $P_{C}bam$ and $Cm'm'm$ magnetic structures and the refined cobalt magnetic moment for each magnetic field.